jacksonh1/slim_conservation_benchmark/README.md

 They are as follows:

 ### slim_conservation_orthogroup_generation
 This environment was used to generate the orthogroups.
 The code and instructions are available here: [slim_conservation_orthogroup_generation](https://github.com/jacksonh1/orthogroup_generation).
-The full OrthoDB (v11) data files were used.
+- The full OrthoDB (v11) data files were used to get the sequences in the benchmark.

 ### slim_conservation_scoring